- Kids days out

 Cbeebies Land Rides

 The park itself was a lot bigger than we expected.
 The rides are aimed at children between age 1 and 6.
-We waited for Leo to be 90cm tall before visiting, as we wanted him to be able to enjoy all of the rides.
-Once measured we were given an orange band to put around his leg, meaning he didn’t need to be measured at every ride.
+We waited for Leo to be 90cm tall before first visiting, as we wanted him to be able to enjoy all of the rides.
+Once measured we were given an orange band to put around his arm, meaning he didn’t need to be measured at every ride.
+When we revisited with him aged 5 he was almost a little too old for this area, especially given he doesn’t watch cbeebies anymore.
+However he is familiar with all the characters and had a really fun day showing his little cousin around.

 We arrived just as the park opened, meaning most of the rides initially had short queues.
-We made a beeline for the Octonauts Rollercoaster predicting that this may be one of the busier rides.
+We made a beeline for the Octonauts Rollercoaster knowing that this may be one of the busier rides.
 The wait time at the start of the queue already said 30 minutes, however this was an overestimate and we waited around 15.
-This was Leo’s first rollercoaster experience and he loved it.
 For any Cbeebies obsessed toddler, the familiarity of the theme tunes, the characters, and the excitement of trying something new is really a brilliant experience.

 Get Set Go Tree Top Adventure